 Note: Some people use plain, dry salt to de-ice driveways and windshields; while this can eventually help, salt should actually be activated with water to work quickly and effectively.
-Further, salt runoff is corrosive can damage your cars paint.
+Furthermore, salt runoff is corrosive and can damage your car's paint.

 Solution #4: Vodka

 Hey, if vodka is all you got, go for it!
 There is enough alcohol in vodka for it to de-ice in below-freezing temperatures.

 Here's another possible answer, if you happen to have dill pickle juice on hand (after all, it's made mostly from vinegar and salt).

 Mix 2 cups of isopropyl alcohol, 1 cup of warm water, and a few drops of dish soap in a spray bottle.
 This solution swiftly melts ice and prevents refreezing.

 Dilute beet juice with water (1:1 ratio) and spray onto icy surfaces.
 Beet juice is effective in melting ice and also helps prevent corrosion.